rashmi-qa-algoza/drafters-ai-qa-docs/flows/wallet.md

 ## Description

-The Wallet module provides users with a centralized location to manage their account balances, payment activities, promotional offers, tickets, and financial transactions.

-The Wallet acts as the primary financial dashboard of the Drafters platform and allows users to access Deposit, Cash Out, Account History, Saved Cards, Offers, Tickets, and Verification.
+The Wallet (Cashier) module is the central financial hub of the Drafters application.

+It allows users to view wallet balances, access deposit and withdrawal features, manage saved payment methods, review transaction history, view promotional tickets, and access available offers.

+The Wallet does not perform financial transactions directly.
+Instead, it provides navigation to the appropriate financial modules.

 ---